awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

         target_label: pod_phase
 ```

 Each of these default targets are scraped, and the metrics are sent to CloudWatch in log events using embedded metric format\.
-For more information, see [Ingesting high\-cardinality logs and generating metrics with CloudWatch embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.
+For more information, see [Ingest high\-cardinality logs to generate metrics with CloudWatch embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.

 Log events from Amazon EKS and Kubernetes clusters are stored in the **/aws/containerinsights/*cluster\_name*/prometheus** log group in CloudWatch Logs\.
 Log events from Amazon ECS clusters are stored in the **/aws/ecs/containerinsights/*cluster\_name*/prometheus** log group\.